Access and authentication

 By default, all users of the Flexxible platform have the option to log in with a Microsoft Entra ID or Google account enabled.

 Optionally, users with the Organization Administrator permission can enable login via email and password for other organization members.
-Thus, these users can choose between logging in with a Microsoft Entra ID, Google, or via email and password.
+This way, users can choose how to sign in.

 Login process